EDUCBA Logo

 Example #1

-In this example, we are going to use the FORECAST function, which will predict next month sales data.
-Assume that a popular FMCG company has sales data month-wise, and the management needs to find out the sales forecasting to get the next future month sales.
-In this scenario forecasting function will be very useful in pointing out future sales.
+In this example, we will use the FORECAST function to predict next month’s sales data.
+Assume that a popular FMCG company has monthly sales data, and the management needs to find the sales forecasting to get the next month’s sales.
+In this scenario, the forecasting function will be very useful in pointing out future sales.

 Here in the below example, we can see that year-wise sales data has given great revenue; now, we will use the forecast function to predict how the sales will be there for 2009.